-CHECK MOWER BLADE CONDITION, SHARPNESS, AND SECURITY OF MOUNTING
+CHECK MOWER BLADE CONDITION, SHARPNESS, AND SECURITY OF MOUNT-ING

 The blade mounting nuts on gear-driven decks should be torqued to 60 lb·ft (81 N·m), and the blade mounting bolts on belt-driven decks torqued to 70 lb·ft (95 N·m).
-If blade sharpening is required, refer to CHECKING/SERVICING for Sharpen Mower Blades in Maintenance Instructions.
+If blade sharpening is required, refer to Sharpen Mower Blades on page 60.

-PERFORM ANY ADDITIONAL PROCEDURES called for in the MAINTENANCE SCHEDULE CHART in Maintenance Instructions.
+☐ PERFORM ANY ADDITIONAL PROCEDURES called for in the Maintenance Schedule Chart on page 45.